JennysJam/blog/content/blog/learnc.md

 ### `sizeof` operations on values

-`sizeof()` is a compile timer operation that lets you calculate the size in bytes of either a type of an expresssion; because it is compile time, you can actually perform arbitary expressions on it without the parenthesis.
-This is slightly mistfying the first time you see it, because it _feels_ like you should be getting a segfault doing this.
+`sizeof()` is a compile timer operation that lets you calculate the size in bytes of either a type of an expression; because it is compile time, you can actually perform arbitrary expressions on it without the parenthesis.
+This is slightly mystify the first time you see it, because it _feels_ like you should be getting a segfault doing this.

 ```c
 {